EithonNetwork/EithonFixes/README.md

 ## Release history

+### 1.13 (2010-08-10)

+* CHANGE: All time span configuration values are now in the general TimeSpan format instead of hard coded to seconds or minutes or hours.

 ### 1.12 ()

 * CHANGE: The restart command now takes the time in the general time format (10 or 10s means 10 seconds, 5:00 or 5m means 5 minutes, 1:00:00 or 1h means 1 hour).